ruslo/hunter/docs/contributing.rst

 * Take a look at **first** error reported by Hunter.
 If Hunter reports chain of errors the last error you see is **not relevant**!
 * Update to `latest Hunter URL/SHA1 <https://github.com/ruslo/hunter/releases>`__
-  and check that issue you've hit is not already fixed/reported
+  and check that issue you have hit is not already fixed/reported
 * Open an `issue <https://github.com/ruslo/hunter/issues/new>`__ and provide next info: